• Skip to primary navigation

 To build a Simple Push Button Circuit with Arduino with Arduino following are the steps for connections:

-• Same side connect R2 resistor to GND (pull-down).
+• Also, same side connect R2 resistor to GND (pull-down).

-• Same side connect R4 10k resistor to GND (pull-down).
+• Also, same side connect R4 10k resistor to GND (pull-down).

-• LED1 negative to one end of 220 ohm resistor R1 and other of resistor go to GND.
+• After that, LED1 positive connect pin 13 and LED1 negative to one end of 220 ohm resistor R1 and other of resistor go to GND.

-• Arduino GND connect to Breadboard – line.
+• Lastly, Arduino 5V connect to breadboard + line and Arduino GND connect to breadboard – line.

 Conclusion: